SEO Checklist for Web Redesign: How to Avoid Losing Traffic9 Min Read

 3. Identify the outdated pages

-This is the perfect time to get rid some of those obsolete pages.
+This is the perfect time to get rid of some of those obsolete pages.
 Are there any pages on your website that show outdated promotional offers?
 Do you have landing pages that are no longer in use?
 Make a list of these and mark them to be removed.

 Tip: Be careful.
 Even obsolete pages may have good backlinks or organic visitors.
 Check before removing any page that this is not the case.
 If an old page is still getting good traffic, update that page instead of removing it.